author

 What does this mean for your application?

-If you are building a SaaS product that needs per-customer predictions, the cold-start problem is not a nuisance — it is a fundamental constraint on how fast your customers see value.
+If you are building a SaaS product that needs per-customer predictions, the cold-start problem is not a nuisance.
+It is a fundamental constraint on how fast your customers see value.
 Every day a new customer spends waiting for "enough data" is a day they question whether the integration was worth it.

 A predictive database with layered priors changes the timeline.
 Predictions start working from the first rows of data.
 Accuracy improves as data accumulates, but it starts useful instead of starting useless.

 One detail the accuracy numbers alone do not capture: Aito's predictions come with calibrated confidence scores.
 A prediction returned with 80% confidence is correct roughly 80% of the time.
-This means a workflow application can automate high-confidence predictions and route low-confidence ones for human review — extracting value even when top-1 accuracy is moderate.
+This means a workflow application can automate high-confidence predictions and route low-confidence ones for human review, extracting value even when top-1 accuracy is moderate.
 We cover calibration in depth in a separate post.

 The query interface stays the same regardless of data volume.
 You do not need to configure priors, select features, or retrain models.
 Upload your data, query predictions, and the system handles the statistical machinery.